lucasea777/jirer/README.md

 $ jirer transition  --help # transition an issue given the id (e.g. from progress to CR)
 ```

+The first time you run either of the commands it will ask for the atlassian credentials, which will then be stored at `~/.jirer-console-config`

 ### Handy aliases

 you can then add aliases like: